Dip.Coun, EFT, Brainspotting, MSc Applied Psych Therapies

-I offer short, medium and long term counselling, meaning that we can adapt the number of sessions to best meet your needs, reviewing this on an ongoing basis as we progress.I am sensitive to the cultural and ethnic origins of individuals and to people's religious beliefs, gender identity, age and sexual orientation.
+I offer short, medium and long term counselling, meaning that we can adapt the number of sessions to best meet your needs, reviewing this on an ongoing basis as we progress.

 Training, qualifications & experience

-- Emotional Freedom Technique Diploma (2017)
+- Accredited Certified Emotional Freedom Technique (EFT) Practitioner (2021)

 - MSc Applied Psychology Therapies (2015)

 - Level 4 Diploma in the Theory and Practice of Counselling (2008)

 - Level 3 Certificate in Counselling Skills (2006)